 In May, the group filed a request for reconsideration and proposed even more conditions they would like to see connected to the conditional-use permit, including a requirement that Discovery Recovery have a security guard posted at the facility at all times and more frequent meetings with city and neighborhood representatives.

 Turner denied the group’s petition for reconsideration on May 24.

-One week later, DFSA members turned out for a Camas City Council meeting and urged the Council to grant Lewellan enough time to tell city leaders about new information the group had collected from a public records request for emails between city of Camas staff and Discover Recovery representatives and lawyers in 2020.
+One week later, DFSA members turned out for a Camas City Council meeting and urged the Council to grant Lewallen enough time to tell city leaders about new information the group had collected from a public records request for emails between city of Camas staff and Discover Recovery representatives and lawyers in 2020.

-“I was trying to educate the Council,” Lewellan later told The Post-Record.
+“I was trying to educate the Council,” Lewallen later told The Post-Record.
 “The city council has been instructed not to speak about this.
 They say they are not allowed to comment on hearings examiner matters.
 I tried to share with the Council that, because they had no decision-making rights, the Fairness Doctrine doesn’t apply to them.
 It applied to the hearings examiner.”

 Applicants pursued conditional-use permit in November 2020

 DFSA members have collected months worth of emails between city staff and Discover Recovery representatives that show early conversations about the proposed facility.

 Many DFSA members seem to think the emails point to secretive, behind-the-scenes deal-making between the city and Discover Recovery.